Classic Homemade Banana Bread

 Combine the dry ingredients

-In a separate bowl whisk together the flour, baking soda, salt, and cinnamon until evenly combined.
+In a separate bowl, whisk together the flour, baking soda, salt, and cinnamon if using.

 -